1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Growth List subscribers receive weekly updates of newly funded Israel startups with double-verified email addresses, funding amounts, investor details, and LinkedIn profiles.
 Sign up and get 100 free leads to test the quality of our data.

-Need something more specific?
+Need to target specific Israel startups by industry or funding stage?
 Our custom list service can build targeted lists of Israel startups filtered by:

 • Specific cities (Tel Aviv, Jerusalem, Haifa, Be’er Sheva)